nathan-barry/next-js-site/posts/GEB-transformers.md

 ---
-title: "Gödel, Escher, Bach, Self-aware Transformers, and the Singularity"
+title: "Gödel Escher Bach, Self-Reference, and Self-Aware Transformers"
 date: "2023-06-03"
 exerpt: "How self-reference can lead to AGI from current transformer architectures"
 tag: "Misc"